Children having trouble breathing often show signs that they are having to work hard

 Always consult your child's healthcare provider for a diagnosis, but if your child

-is having difficulty breathing, call 911 or go to the closest emergency room.
+is having trouble breathing, call 911 or go immediately to the closest emergency room.